A mathematical theory of super-resolution and two-point resolution: Optimal Algorithms

 We summarize the algorithm in the following \textbf{Algorithm \ref{algo:onedsinguvaluenumberalgo}}.
 Note that in practical applications one can estimate a noise level although not tight and utilize our algorithm to detect the source number.
 By Theorem \ref{thm:onednumberdetectalgo1}, for all estimated $\sigma$'s less than $\frac{m_{\min}}{2}$, our algorithm can achieve super-resolution.

 \textbf{Numerical experiments:}\\ We conduct many numerical experiments to elucidate the performance of \textbf{Algorithm \ref{algo:onedsinguvaluenumberalgo}}.
 We consider $\Omega=1$ and measurements $\vect Y$ generated by two sources.
 The noise level is $\sigma$ and the minimum separation distance between sources is $d_{\min}$.
 We first perform $100000$ random experiments (the randomness is in the choice of $(d_{\min},\sigma, y_j, a_j)$) and the results were shown in Figure \ref{fig:onedtwopointsphasetransition} (a)-(c).
 The green points and red points represent respectively the cases of successful detection and failed detection.
-It is indicated that in many cases, our \textbf{Algorithm \ref{algo:onedsinguvaluenumberalgo}} can surpass the diffraction limit.
+It is indicated that in many cases, our \textbf{Algorithm \ref{algo:onedsinguvaluenumberalgo}} can surpass the two-point resolution limit.
 We also conduct $100000$ experiments for the worst-case scenario; see results in Figure \ref{fig:onedtwopointsphasetransition} (d)-(f).
-As shown numerically, our algorithm successfully detects the source number when $d_{\min}$ is above the diffraction limit and failed in exactly the opposite cases.
+As shown numerically, our algorithm successfully detects the source number when $d_{\min}$ is above the two-point resolution limit and fails in exactly the opposite cases.
 Last, we consider the worst cases when detecting the source number is impossible when $\frac{\sigma}{m_{\min}}>\frac{1}{2}$.
 The results were presented in Figure \ref{fig:onedtwopointsphasetransition} (g)-(i) and there is no successful case when $\frac{\sigma}{m_{\min}}>\frac{1}{2}$.
-Note that the failed cases when $\frac{\sigma}{m_{\min}}<\frac{1}{2}$ and $d_{\min}$ above the diffraction limit is due to the fact that $|e^{iy_1\Omega}-e^{iy_2\Omega}|$ becomes small when $|y_1-y_2|\Omega$ approaching $2\pi$.
+Note that the failed cases when $\frac{\sigma}{m_{\min}}<\frac{1}{2}$ and $d_{\min}$ above the two-point resolution limit is due to the fact that $|e^{iy_1\Omega}-e^{iy_2\Omega}|$ becomes small when $|y_1-y_2|\Omega$ approaching $2\pi$.

 We also conduct several experiments to illustrate that our algorithm can detect the correct source number even if it seems very unlikely to distinguish the two sources by other methods.
 We consider $5$ cases where the source number is correctly detected by our algorithm; see Figure \ref{fig:numberdetectandmusic} (a).
 However, as shown by Figure \ref{fig:numberdetectandmusic} (b)-(f), their MUSIC images only have one peak.